sinjinablueshirt/61040-portfolio/assignments/assignment2/journey.md

 Bulbasaur ends up feeling not only accomplished for helping someone else out, but also more knowledgeable and confident about composing music for percussion players.
 Now that he's seen the errors that others make in percussion music, he knows to look out for them in his own work.

 ### Note
-I'm so sorry I couldn't really find a way to fully go over all the features of the app with only one user journey.
-I ended up writing two user journeys, one for composers and one for commenters.
+Because Reverb serves both composers and commenters, I included two journeys to illustrate the app’s features from each perspective.
 I know the end result is super long, but I hope it adequately describes the journey of the users.

 [back to table of contents](/assignments/assignment2/contents.md)